 Step 2: Gather information and track the root cause.

 Step 3: Troubleshoot the issue.

-Step 4: Document the issue and the troubleshooting process.
+Step 4: Document the issue, the process and the network troubleshooting solutions.

 By following the routine above, you can clearly understand network issues and teach other network technicians about possible network pitfalls and the necessary troubleshooting steps.
 However, the real challenge is identifying and troubleshooting network problems before end users are affected.

 ManageEngine OpManager is comprehensive network monitoring and network troubleshooting software.
 It helps you diagnose network issues in switches, routers, servers, and storage devices for availability, health, and performance.
 OpManager also monitors response time, services, processes, and other hardware metrics, along with packet loss monitoring.
 By providing real-time insights into your network, OpManager helps you identify and troubleshoot network issues before end users are impacted.

 Network admins commonly have to troubleshoot network problems involving: